ericbrasiln/dhangout/presentation.md

 ---

-## Example 2: Impresso Review Method for Interface Analysis
+## Example 2: Impresso Review Method for Interface Analysis {.center}

 **Overview:**

 - **Objective:** Assess the usability and effectiveness of graphical interfaces of digital newspaper repositories using the Impresso project’s evaluation method.

+---

 **Graphical Interface Analysis:**